-&lt;sup>42 Ireland sends a "risk assessment" on persons requested in an EAW.
+lreland sends a "risk assessment" on persons requested in an EAW.

-&lt;sup>43 If the procedure advances and the requested person is, for example, tried in absentia, the Handbook recommends issuing a new EAW.
+44 If the procedure advances and the requested person is, for example, tried in absentia, the Handbook recommends issuing a new EAW.

-&lt;sup>44 This aspect, due to the affect on the application of the guarantee of return of nationals in relation to Articles 4.6 or 5.3 of the Framework Decision, was raised in request for a preliminary ruling IB 31-7-09 (C-306/09), with the conclusions of 6-7-2010 considering that the EAW may mutate depending on the circumstances.
+of the Framework Decision, was raised in a request for a preliminary ruling IB 31-7-09 (C-306/09), with the conclusions of 6-7-2010 considering that the EAW may mutate depending on the circumstances.
+The judgment of the CJEU issued